Last Updated on September 9, 2023 by Norvan Martin

-There are a number of possible fixes for one amplifier channel louder than the other.
-This includes boundary gain/placement fixes, fixing defective speakers, adjusting levels or balance, and cleaning dirty controls.
+There are a number of possible fixes for one amplifier channel being louder than the other.
+This includes cleaning dirty controls (e.g. POTs and switches), cleaning boundary gain/placement fixes, fixing defective speakers, and adjusting levels or balance.

 Below, we dive into details about each fix and how you should approach the troubleshooting process.

 Before we dive into tackling this problem directly, we need to perform some checks and balances to ensure we are going about the process in the most efficient way.